OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-03.md

 ## Judges 3:17

-He presented the tribute to Eglon, king of Moab, who was a very fat man.
+He presented the tribute to Eglon, king of Moab, who was an exceedingly large man.

 ## Judges 3:18